What is identity and access automation?

 Improved compliance

-Automation facilitates compliance with various internal and external regulations (such as NIS 2) by ensuring uniform and traceable enforcement of security policies.
-Automated IAM solutions can easily generate detailed reports for audits, demonstrating that the necessary controls are in place and functioning properly, which is critical to meeting regulatory requirements.
+Automation facilitates compliance with various internal and external regulations (such as the NIS 2 regulation) by ensuring uniform and traceable application of security policies.
+Automated IAM solutions can easily generate detailed reports for audits, demonstrating that the necessary controls are in place and functioning correctly, which is essential for meeting regulatory requirements.

 Improved user experience

-Users have fast, reliable access to the resources they need to get work done, regardless of their location or device.
-This is especially valuable in an increasingly mobile and distributed work environment, where users expect frictionless and secure access.
+Users have fast and reliable access to the resources they need to perform their work, regardless of their location or the device used.
+This is particularly valuable in an increasingly mobile and distributed work environment, where users expect frictionless and secure access.

 Scalability

-As the organization grows, so do its identity and access management needs.
+As the organization grows, its identity and access management needs also evolve.
 This makes it easy to manage policies for hundreds or thousands of users without significant additional effort.

 The risks of not automating identity and access management

-The role of the IT administrator for user management: to optimize the resources made available to users so that they perform in their tasks and bring an effective return for the company.
+The IT administrator's role in user management: optimizing the resources available to users so that they perform in their tasks and deliver effective returns for the company.

-The challenges in this mission: not to hinder the agility of the company and not to harm sensitive and commercial data.
+The challenges in this mission: not to hinder the company's agility and not to harm sensitive and commercial data.

 The problem?

-1. The pressure on IT departments is very high, users are constantly changing and testing new tools, they need a strong responsiveness and tend to try without referring to the IT department.
+1. IT departments are under immense pressure, users are constantly changing and testing new tools, they require rapid responsiveness and tend to experiment without consulting the IT department.

-3. Provisioning and deprovisioning on the various applications is complex and error-prone.
-They are time-consuming and administrators have to switch from apps to apps
+3. Provisioning and deprovisioning across different applications are complex and error-prone.
+They are time-consuming, and administrators have to switch between applications.

 Criteria for selecting automation tools